InSpire: Vision-Language-Action Models with Intrinsic Spatial Reasoning: Experiments

-\textbf{VQA Formulations}.
 InSpire leverages a spatial reasoning VQA task as the bridging “language” between observations and actions.
 This implies that the formulation of the VQA task dictates the types of spatial information used by InSpire.
 Here, we investigate the impacts of different VQA formulations on InSpire's performance.
 As shown in Table \ref{tab:ablation}, we design five VQA tasks to introduce diverse spatial information, denoted as “1D Direction”, “3D Direction”, “Proximity”, “3D Location” and “Distance”.
 The performance of our InSpire approach integrated with each of these VQA tasks is reported in the table.
-We have the following observations from the results in the table. \textbf{1)} Except for “Distance”, which achieves performance comparable to the baseline on seen tasks, the other four VQA formulations consistently outperform the baseline on both seen and unseen tasks. \textbf{2)} “1D Direction” achieves the best performance among all VQA formulations, surpassing the baseline by large margins. \textbf{3)} “3D Direction” demonstrates performance close to that of “1D Direction”, with both significantly outperforming the other VQA formulations.
-These results suggest that direction prediction-based VQA tasks are more effective in guiding the action generation process.
+We have the following observations from the results in the table. \textbf{1)} The four VQA formulations consistently outperform the baseline on both seen and unseen tasks. \textbf{2)} “1D Direction” achieves the best performance among all VQA formulations, surpassing the baseline by large margins. \textbf{3)} “3D Direction” demonstrates performance close to that of “1D Direction”, with both significantly outperforming the other VQA formulations.
+This suggest that direction prediction-based VQA tasks are more effective in guiding the action generation process.